Unless you’ve experienced it yourself, addiction can be difficult to understand.

 Addiction Can Happen to Anyone

 There is no one “typical” addict.
 Addiction cuts across the boundaries of gender, race, and socioeconomic status.
-An addict is just as likely to be a popular and well-respected member of the community as he is to be someone who is homeless and struggling with a mental illness.
+Someone struggling with addiction is just as likely to be a popular and well-respected member of the community as they are to be homeless and struggling with a mental illness.
 Don’t assume that it’s impossible for someone who appears to have it all together to be secretly struggling with addiction.

 You Don’t “Outgrow” Addiction

 Although the majority of people seeking treatment for addiction are in their 20s or 30s, rehab centers see almost as many clients in their 50s and 60s as they do teenagers.
-Addiction is often overlooked among older adults, especially when it involves the abuse of prescription painkillers.
+Addiction among older adults is often overlooked, especially when it involves the abuse of prescription painkillers.

 Just Because It’s Legal Doesn’t Mean It’s Harmless